panglesd/slipshow/docs/quick-start.rst

 =========================

-The `sliphub online editor <https://sliphub.choum.net/new>`_ is a quick way to try out slipshow, as it does not require any setup.
+The `sliphub online editor <https://sliphub.choum.net/new>`_ is a quick way to try out Slipshow, as it does not require any setup.
 This link will open a page with an editor on the left, and a preview on the right.

 Currently, the interface is quite minimal.
 Your progress is saved "live" and you can even do collaborative editing: two people editing the same document.

 Remember the link to be able to come back to your document later!
-And save your work locally: This is still experimental.
+And save your work locally; this is still experimental.

 The VS Code plugin
 ==================

-The VS Code plugin can be downloaded from the `official marketplace
+The VS Code plugin can be downloaded from the `official VS Code marketplace
 <https://marketplace.visualstudio.com/items?itemName=Slipshow.slipshow>`_ as
 well as from `open VSX
 <https://open-vsx.org/extension/Slipshow/slipshow>`_.
 This means that searching
-the ``slipshow`` extension directly from within VS Code should yield a result in most cases!
+the ``slipshow`` extension directly from within VS Code should yield a result in most cases.

 The VS Code plugin provides two commands:
 - Compile presentation.
 Open the command palette, and type "Compile slipshow".
-This should compile the presentation in a ``.html`` of the same name.
+This should compile the presentation into a ``.html`` file of the same name.
 - Preview presentation.
 Open the command palette, and type "Preview slipshow".
 This should open a new window with a live preview of your presentation!

 Compiling from source